piet-de-leeuw/Unreal-Engine-Capstone/README.md

 In this project I present the game that I made as Capstone Project for the C++ and Unreale Engine Course from [The Tech Academy](https://www.learncodinganywhere.com/) Game Developer Boot Camp.
 The Project was setup to stimulate a real job project as much as possible.
 Therefor I was given tasks in the form of user storys.

+You can download the game to try it [HERE](https://kolibrie.itch.io/3d-inbetween-2d) on Itch.io

 - [User-Story 1](#user-story-1)
 - [User-Story 2](#user-story-2)
 - [User-Story 3](#user-story-3)